boots-edu/textbook/source/text/3-dataclass/intro.md

 ## Summary

 Sometimes it makes sense to group data together.
-In these cases Typescript provides multiple mechanisms with which to do that.
+In these cases TypeScript provides multiple mechanisms with which to do that.
 In the section we have introduced the idea of creating a **_class_** that represents a set of heterogeneous data. (i.e. strings, numbers, booleans, arrays, and other classes).

 # Next Step